 STEP #2: Noodle Your Needs

 Once you have an idea of the budget, it’s time to start thinking about the different options.
 First, think about your needs – on an individual level and a family level.
 Doing so will help you easily eliminate some options.
-For example, if the flooring is going in a bathroom, you need a material that stands up to moisture and water.
-That rules out cork and carpet.
+For example, if you’re buying a bamboo floor that will be installed in a bathroom, you need a flooring type that stands up to moisture and water.

 Next, think about how much foot traffic the area receives.
 The more feet on your floor, the sturdier, more durable, and easy to clean it needs to be.
 Then, think about who will be using the floors.
 If you have kids or pets, you need an easy to clean and durable flooring product.